- Lowest price check

 Make smarter buying decisions

-What Happens if I bought a Car with Outstanding Finance?
+What Happens if I Bought a Car with Outstanding Finance?

 “I bought a used car from a private seller, thinking everything was fine.
 Months later, I found out the car still had outstanding finance when a dealership refused my trade-in.
 The finance company said they still owned the car, and the seller wouldn’t help.
 I was left dealing with the finance company and at risk of losing both my car and my money.”
 A customer reported.